Fall 2025 admissions for French

-The final deadline for all applications to our graduate programs in French was February 23, 2024.
+The final deadline for applications to our graduate programs in French is February 19, 2025, for admission in Fall 2025.

-All admitted students receive a tuition waiver and financial aid for 4 to 6 years in the form of either fellowships or teaching and research assistantships.
-The Department and the Graduate College of the University of Illinois particularly welcome applications from students from backgrounds historically under-represented in graduate studies.
+All admitted students receive a tuition waiver and guaranteed financial aid for 4 to 6 years in the form of either fellowships or teaching and research assistantships.

 Application materials